JRL-CARI-CNR-UNIBS/walking_human_simulator/README.md

 # walking_human_simulator
-Action server to simulate walking human for HRC settings
+Action server to simulate walking human for HRC settings.

 Configuration:
 ```yaml
 base_frame: "world" # define the reference frame for the positions